petrvanblokland/TYPE-TRY/TYPE-TRY-OLD.md

 Fashion show at Unfold
 March 15, 2017 in skirts, Inspiration
-Sunday March 19th Fashion show at Unfold with a range of Dutch brands included Pepper+Tom.
+Sunday March 19th Fashion show at Unfold with a range of Dutch brands included TYPE-TRY.
 Seats still available for the show at noon, so run to sign up!

 ![](images/notes/image-asset22.jpeg)